carolgxy/Green-inequality/README.md

 # Green-inequality

-This code is for analyzing the seasonal urban greenspace dynamics in global human settlements (2018-2024).
+This code is for analyzing the seasonal urban greenspace dynamics in global human settlements (2019-2025).

-Urban greenspace was defined as the aggregation of three vegetation-related classes from the Dynamic World classification: trees, grass, shrub, and scrub.

-To capture seasonal dynamics, Dynamic World observations were aggregated by meteorological seasons—spring, summer, fall (autumn), and winter—for each year within the study period.
-A key aspect of this processing involved accounting for hemispheric differences in seasonal timing.
-Specifically, data were downloaded based on Northern Hemisphere seasons.
-For cities located in the Southern Hemisphere, the seasonal assignments were subsequently adjusted to ensure temporal alignment with local climatic seasons.
-All data were integrated into the Global Urban Boundaries (GUB) shapefiles for the reference year 2018, providing a consistent spatial framework for urban extent across the time series.
+Seasonal urban greenspace was mapped using the 20 m Copernicus Sentinel-2 Surface Reflectance (L2A) dataset, which offers a nominal 5-day revisit cycle.
+Specifically, urban vegetation was isolated using the native Scene Classification Layer (SCL) produced by the Sen2Cor algorithm, extracting pixels classified explicitly as vegetation (SCL = 4).
+Comprehensive mathematical formulations and decision-tree architectures of the Sen2Cor SCL algorithm are detailed in https://step.esa.int/thirdparties/sen2cor/2.3.0/%5BL2A-ATBD%5D%20S2PAD-ATBD-0001%20%5B2.0%5D.pdf

 Relevant data can be found in the Zenodo: https://zenodo.org/records/19343115.